DSpace/RestContract/csrf-tokens.md

 in the `X-XSRF-TOKEN` header, otherwise a `403 Forbidden` error will occur.

 The CSRF token is sent to the client in a prior request (often a `GET`) and may be changed during your session at any time.
+See [How does CSRF protection work in DSpace?](#how-does-csrf-protection-work-in-dspace) below for more details.

 ## What is CSRF and why is this necessary?